FriendFactory/frever-open-wardrobe-skirt-pack/README.md

 # Frever Avatar Wardrobe Asset Pack

 Frever is a mobile avatar and content creation platform designed for expressive storytelling through custom 3D characters.
-Users could create avatars, style outfits, generate short-form video content, and engage in social interactions including chat and user feeds.
+Users can create avatars, style outfits, generate short-form video content, and engage in social interactions including chat and user feeds.
 Videos created with Frever were shared externally and accumulated over **10+ billion views** across platforms.

 This open source release contains a curated collection of assets for the **Frever App’s avatar wardrobe system**, including customizable wardrobe elements and makeup features.